 Yes.
-Under Section 718(a) of the Dodd-Frank Act, a registered entity certifying or submitting for approval a proposal to list a product having elements of both a security and a contract for the purchase or sale of commodity for future delivery-or an option on such a contract or an option on a commodity (other than a swap)-may provide notice of its proposal both to the Commission and the SEC.
-However, if a registered entity chooses not to provide such notice and submits a novel product having elements of both a security and a contract noted above, then the Commission will notify the SEC of the submission and accompany such notice with a copy of the registered entity's complete filing.
+Under Section 718(a) of the Dodd-Frank Act, a registered entity certifying, submitting for approval, or otherwise filing a proposal to list a product having elements of both a security and a derivative may provide notice of its proposal both to the Commission and the SEC.
+However, if a registered entity chooses not to provide such notice and submits a novel product to the Commission having elements of both a security and a derivative, then the Commission will notify the SEC of the submission and accompany such notice with a copy of the registered entity's complete filing.

 If the Commission or the SEC requests a jurisdictional determination from the other, the Commission will toll the applicable product certification or approval review period until the issuance of a final determination order.
-If the Commission or the SEC seeks judicial review of the jurisdictional determination, the final rule will stay the challenged order, as well as the review period for the product, until the United States Court of Appeals for the District of Columbia Circuit issues a final determination, or until there is resolution of an appeal of that determination.
+If the Commission or the SEC seeks judicial review of the jurisdictional determination, the proposed rule will stay the challenged order, as well as the review period for the product, until the United States Court of Appeals for the District of Columbia Circuit issues a final determination, or until there is resolution of an appeal of that determination.
 The submission review period will resume only upon a finding that the Commission has jurisdiction over the submission.